ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 * Removal - O(1)
 * Searching - O(N) - not important to queue concept
 * Access - O(N) - not important to queue concept

+### Binary Search Trees

+**What is a Tree?**

+A data structure that consists of nodes in a parent / child relationship.
+Unlike lists which are linear, its one thing and then the next then the next everything is in a line in a row, Trees are non-linear.
+Tress can branch to more than one pathway.
+In a doubly linked list, you could work backwards or forwards but still there is one line through our data structure.

+A node in a tree can only point to a child.
+We can't have a child pointing to parents neither to a sibling.
+Also, in a tree we can only have one root (one entry point).

+**Tree Terminology**
+* Root - The top node in a tree.
+* Child -A node directly connected to another node when moving away from the Root.
+* Parent - The converse notion of a child.
+* Siblings -A group of nodes with the same parent.
+* Leaf - A node with no children.
+* Edge - The connection between one node and another.

+#### Kinds of Trees

+**Trees**

+Lots of different applications!
+* HTML DOM
+* Network Routing
+* Abstract Syntax Tree
+* Artificial Intelligence
+* Folders in Operating Systems
+* Computer File Systems
+* JSON

+**Binary Trees**
+It has a special condition.
+Each node can have at most two children.

+**Binary Search Trees**

+It is a special case of the Binary Tree.
+They are sorted in a particular way, they are kept in order:
+* Every node to the left of a parent node is always less than the parent
+* Every node to the right of a parent node is always greater than the parent

+**Why BST is used?**
+* Fast to look things up
+* Easy to insert things (find a place for a node)

+**Big O of BST**
+As the number of node doubles, we only increase the number of steps by 1.
+* Insertion - O(log n) - NOT guaranteed!
+* Searching - O(log n) - NOT guaranteed!